-Ratchet straps are known as cargo tie-down straps and made of polyester webbing polyester webbing.
+Ratchet straps are known as cargo tie-down straps and are made of polyester webbing.
 There are various types of ratchet straps as they are run through a buckle that lets you loosen and tighten the strap, so you can lengthen the strap until you can pull it across your entire load, then tighten the strap again until there’s enough tension to secure the load.

 By attaching it to the floor of a flatbed truck, ratchet straps can tie down a load and can also be used to hold a piece of cargo on the inside sides of an enclosed vehicle.
 Ratchet straps can attach on the side of a flatbed truck to anchor points, such as D-rings, and can also clip onto anchor points on the truck bed floor.